 Caitlyn's passion for solar cooking and its global benefits prompted her to join SCI's Legacy Circle.
 By listing Solar Cookers International as a beneficiary on her bank account, Caitlyn has committed to helping SCI strengthen the solar cooking movement and empower women and their families, for generations to come.

-Ms. Hughes is also a board member with the Planned Giving Forum of Greater Sacramento.
-Serving on the board with this professional organizations fits well with her personal and professional goals to help people enact their goals and support their values in the long-run.
+Ms. Hughes joined the InterAction Board of Directors in 2023 and also served on the board of directors of the Planned Giving Forum of Greater Sacramento from 2020-2023.
+Serving on the board with this professional organization fit well with her personal and professional goals to help people enact and support their values in the long-run.